Higher rho-invariants and the surgery structure set: -forms and the structure set

 We define the cylinders $Z_M=\bbbr \times \ra M$ and $Z_N=\bbbr \times \ra N$ and denote the first coordinate by $x$.

-Let $f:M \to N$ be a smooth homotopy equivalence.
-We assume that $f$ is of the product form $\id_{\bbbr} \times f_{\ra}$ on the cylindrical end.
+Let $f:M \to N$ be a smooth map of degree one which is of the product form $\id_{\bbbr} \times f_{\ra}$ on the cylindrical end.
 (When carrying over the constructions from \S \ref{setting} this assumption is made tacitly whenever it applies.)
-Here $f_{\ra}:\ra M \to \ra N$ is a homotopy equivalence.
-We choose an orientation on $M$ and orient $N$ in such a way that $f$ is orientation preserving.

 We write $Z=Z_N \cup Z_M^{op}$ and $Z^+=Z_N^+ \cup (Z_M^+)^{op}$.